 Part 3: Establishing a Métis Right – The Powley Test

-- Characterization of the right - For a harvesting right, the term“characterization” refers to the ultimate use of the harvest.
+- Characterization of the right – For a harvesting right, the term “characterization” refers to the ultimate use of the harvest.
 Is it for food, exchange or commercial purposes?
 The Court said that the Métis right to hunt is not limited to moose just because that is what the Powleys were hunting.
-Métis don’t have to separately prove a right to hunt every species of wildlife or fish they depend on.
+Métis do not have to separately prove a right to hunt every species of wildlife or fish they depend on.
 The right to hunt is not species-specific.
 The Métis right to hunt is a general right to hunt for food in the traditional hunting grounds of the Métis community.